Is learning magic difficult?

 The short answer is no. A longer answer is that it can be, but learning any skill has certain hurdles you have to get over, magic just has those hurdles in some different places to other art forms.

 Learning magic always seemed like an impossible task growing up.
-Anyone who knew any, would never reveal how it was done, always reminding me of “The Magician’s Code”.
-Today however, learning the secrets behind a magical effect couldn’t be easier, though learning how to perform is as difficult as it ever was.
+Anyone who knew any would never reveal how it was done, always reminding me of “The Magician’s Code”.
+Today, however, learning the secrets behind a magical effect couldn’t be easier, though learning how to perform is as tricky as it ever was.

 Since learning the secret kills the infatuation you briefly held towards the experience that left you so baffled, how do you remain inspired to learn?
 For me, it was one simple quote,